HelmchenLabSoftware/Cascade/README.md

 #### Which reference should I cite?

-> Please cite the [preprint](https://www.biorxiv.org/content/10.1101/2020.08.31.272450v2) as a reference for Cascade:
+> Please cite the [paper](https://www.nature.com/articles/s41593-021-00895-5) as a reference for Cascade:
 >
-> Rupprecht P, Carta S, Hoffmann A, Echizen M, Blot A, AC Kwan, Dan Y, Hofer SB, Kitamura K, Helmchen F\*, Friedrich RW\*, *A deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging data*, bioRxiv (2020).
+> Rupprecht P, Carta S, Hoffmann A, Echizen M, Blot A, Kwan AC, Dan Y, Hofer SB, Kitamura K, Helmchen F\*, Friedrich RW\*, *A database and deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging*, Nature Neuroscience (2021).
 >
 > (\* = co-senior authors)
 >
 > If you use the respective ground truth datasets directly, please also refer to the original papers and the associated dataset:
 >
-> Rupprecht P, Carta S, Hoffmann A, Echizen M, Kitamura K, Helmchen F\*, Friedrich RW\*, *A deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging data*, bioRxiv (2020), for datasets \#3-8, \#19 and \#27.
+> Rupprecht P, Carta S, Hoffmann A, Echizen M, Blot A, AC Kwan, Dan Y, Hofer SB, Kitamura K, Helmchen F\*, Friedrich RW\*, *A database and deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging*, Nature Neuroscience (2021), for datasets \#3-8, \#19 and \#27.
 >
 > Schoenfeld G, Carta S, Rupprecht P, Ayaz A, Helmchen F, *In vivo calcium imaging of CA3 pyramidal neuron populations in adult mouse hippocampus*, eNeuro (2021), for dataset \#18.
 >